otterthecat/promptosaurus/README.md

 ### `.add(str, func)`
 Adds question & callback for each prompt to display the user.
-Multiple questions will require multiple calls to `add()` The callback function will get the user's response passed in as an argument
+Multiple questions will require multiple calls to `add()` The callback function is optional, and if passed, will get the user's response passed in as an argument.
+If the callback is not set, then the user input will be stored in Promptosaurus and accessible from within the `.done()` function.

 ### `.askNext()`
 Iterates through each set question/callback pair.
 If no further questions remain, it will call the function set in `done()`, and close the `readline interface` for  you.